 Let me read to you a verse in II Chronicles about this spot.
 II Chronicles 3:1, “Then Solomon began to build the house of the LORD in Jerusalem on Mount Moriah [Where have you read that before, “Moriah”?], where the LORD had appeared to his father David, at the place that David had prepared on the threshing floor of Ornan the Jebusite [Ornan is another name for Araunah].”

 In the days of Abraham this particular area of Jerusalem was called “Moriah”.
 And you remember one day God said to Abraham, “Abraham!”
 And he said, “Here I am.”
 And God said, “Take now your son, your only son, whom you love, Isaac, and go to the land of Moriah, and offer him there as a burnt offering on one of the mountains of which I will tell you.”
 Abraham decided to do as God said, though he didn’t understand it.
-And it took him 3 days from where he was at to travel to the land of Moriah, and so for 3 days in Abraham’s mind Isaac was dead.
+And it took him 3 days from where he was to travel to the land of Moriah, and so for 3 days in Abraham’s mind Isaac was dead.
 When they got to the land of Moriah, God said to Abraham, “That hill over there, that’s the one.
 Offer him on top of that hill.”
 This good father had his only beloved son carry the wood on which he would die up to the place where he would die.
-They built the altar and Abraham bound his son and laid him on the altar and raise the knife to kill him and then God stopped him, so in a sense Abraham received his son back to life after 3 days.
+They built the altar and Abraham bound his son and laid him on the altar and raised the knife to kill him and then God stopped him, so in a sense, Abraham received his son back to life after 3 days.
 Then Abraham raised his eyes and there was a ram with its head caught in thorns, a substitutionary sacrifice provided by God.
 And Abraham offered that sacrifice in place of his son.
 And Abraham named the place, “YHVH-jireh,” the LORD will provide.

 In the days of David that same hill, or at least one close to it, was the threshing floor of Araunah the Jebusite.
 And when the Lord was slaying His people and the destroying angel came to this spot, God told him to stop right there.
 And there David saw the angel.
 And there David the king offered himself in place of the people; the shepherd offered to lay down his life for the sheep.
 But God wouldn’t let David take their place.
 But He sent a message to David telling him to build an altar on this threshing floor of Araunah the Jebusite and offer sacrifice.
 And God graciously accepted the sacrifices here and, as the I Chronicles account words it, the destroying angel put his sword back in its sheath.